rlivings39/learning-ai/pytorch-intro/README.md

 Add layers to the model simply by adding properties to `self`.
 They are treated like a dict and insertion order is preserved.

 To use a model, call it with the input data.

+Back propagation is the most frequently used algorithm.
+Parameters are adjusted according to the gradient of the loss function. `torch.autograd` is the automatic differentiation engine used for this.

+You want to be able to compute the gradients of the loss functions with respect to the parameters.
+So mark those with `requires_grad=True` or `x.requires_grad_(True)`.

 ## Usage

 * Activate the `venv`: `source .env/bin/activate` or `source .env/bin/activate.fish`